 Working with Bit Bucket

-Before a team becomes official, we like to get the lcoalizers comfortable with the Hg commands that allow for "pulling", "cloning", and "pushing" work to an experimental repository.
-We use a web service called Bit Bucket to start the learning process with Hg.
+Before a team becomes official, we like to get the localizers comfortable with the Hg commands that allow for cloning, pulling, committing, and pushing work to an experimental repository.
+We use a web service called Bit Bucket to start the learning process.

-After your new Bit Bucket repository is created by the l10n-drivers, pleae visit the URL for your repo.
+After your new Bit Bucket repository is created by the l10n-drivers, please visit the URL for your repo.
 You can do this by entering the following URL into your browser:

 (where ab-CD will be replaced by your locale code)

 At that main page of your newly created Bit Bucket repo, you'll see the Hg commands,

 $ hg clone http://bitbucket.org/mozillal10n/ab-CD/ ... $ hg pull -u # to pull changes and update $ hg push # to push changes to this repo

 $ hg clone ssh://firstname.lastname@example.org/mozillal10n/ab-CD/ $ hg push ssh://email@example.com/mozillal10n/ab-CD/

 As you begin to move through your translations, you should "commit" the changes locally and "push" your work to this experimental respository.
 For instance, if you have finished translating all the .dtd and .property files in your ~/ab-CD/browser/ directory, then you should